-Bunaken Island, the “crown jewel” of Indonesia’s Bunaken National Park, encompasses approximately 1,300 hectares (five square miles) of land and reef and is home to over 3,000 native fisher-farmers.
+Bunaken Island, the “crown jewel” of Indonesia’s Bunaken National Park, encompasses approximately five square miles (1,300 hectares) of land and reef and is home to over 3,000 native fisher-farmers.
 It is one of Asia’s best-known dive destinations.
-Unfortunately, despite its national park status, the island’s reef and seagrass beds have continued to degrade due to intense resource use pressures.
+Unfortunately, despite its national park status, intense use of the area has degraded the island’s reef and seagrass beds.

-In order to balance the diverse demands of fishing, dive tourism, and biodiversity preservation, the Bunaken Concerned Citizens’ Forum has worked with the Bunaken National Park Office to undertake a locally managed marine conservation plan.
-The plan sets aside no-take zones and areas where only traditional (non-destructive) fishing techniques are allowed.
+The Bunaken Concerned Citizens’ Forum is working to balance the diverse demands of fishing, dive tourism, and biodiversity preservation.
+With the Bunaken National Park Office, it has created a locally managed marine conservation plan.
+The plan sets aside no-take zones and areas that allow only traditional, non-destructive fishing techniques.

-In exchange, Seacology is providing the community with a landing dock.
-This dock will help prevent chronic damage to coral reefs and seagrass beds caused by anchoring boats in shallow waters.
+In exchange, Seacology is funding a landing dock for the Alung Banoa community.
+This dock will help prevent damage to coral reefs and seagrass beds caused by boats that anchor in shallow water.
 It will also allow for much easier access to and from the village at low tide.